SaiKris TechDairies Advisers

-SaiKris has established a Dairy Advisory Board to ensure the dairy project takes off and runs smoothly.
+SaiKris has established a team of Advisors to ensure the dairy project takes off and runs smoothly.
 The members of the advisory board will be involved in advising and monitoring the SaiKris Team very closely in their respective expertise fields.

 Dato’ Dr. Ahmad Suhaimi Bin Omar